 Using Genomics for Sustainable Aquaculture

-Understanding fish genetics and metabolism in order to adapt fish and fish feed to sustainably meet global food demands
+Understanding genetics and metabolism to adapt fish and fish feed to sustainably meet global food demands

 November 2019